random1106/baum-welch/README.md

 # Output

+We use 0 to represent the fair dice and 1 to represent the loaded dice.
 The most likely hidden sequence is saved in 'output.txt' with a sequence of 0, 1 numbers of length 3000.
-0 represents the fair dice and 1 represents the loaded dice.